gavv/signal-estimator/README.md

 Real-time scheduling policy
 ---------------------------

-If you run the tool under the `root` user, or with `CAP_SYS_NICE` and `CAP_SYS_ADMIN` capabilities, it will automatically enable `SCHED_RR` scheduling policy sensitive threads.
-This may help to avoid glitches introduced by the tool itself (not by the hardware or software being measured) on a loaded system and make the measurement more stable and precise.
+If you run the tool under the `root` user, or with `CAP_SYS_NICE` and `CAP_SYS_ADMIN` capabilities, it will automatically try to enable `SCHED_RR` scheduling policy for sensitive threads.
+This may help to avoid glitches introduced by the tool itself (not by the hardware or software being measured) and make the measurement more stable and precise.

+You can disable this behavior by providing `--no-rt` option.

 Internals
 ---------